sandeep-51/finaltask/replit.md

 ## Overview

-This is a QR-based event registration and entry management system built with React, Express, and SQLite.
-The system allows attendees to register for events through a public form, receive QR codes for entry, and enables administrators to manage registrations, generate QR codes, scan entries, and track multi-entry access with a configurable maximum scan limit.
+This is a QR-based event registration and entry management system built with React, Express, and MongoDB.
+The system allows attendees to register for events through a public form, receive QR codes via email (sent through Brevo), and enables administrators to manage registrations, generate QR codes, scan entries, and track multi-entry access with a configurable maximum scan limit.

 ## User Preferences